 Pursuing Compensation for Hand Injuries in Atlanta and Marietta

 Some of the most common causes of hand injuries in Georgia involve workplace accidents like falls from buildings or use of dangerous power tools or machinery on the job.
 Other types of on-the-job hand injuries may involve repetitive use injuries caused by repetitive motions like typing or sewing.
 If you have suffered a serious hand injury caused by an on-the-job accident in Georgia, you may be eligible for medical benefits under Georgia’s workers’ compensation laws.
 If your hand injury has prevented you from returning to work for sustained periods of time, you may be entitled to Georgia workers’ compensation disability benefits.

 Contact Our Hand Injury Attorneys Today

 While some hand injuries are serious enough to keep you out of work, others can also cause you significant physical pain and emotional suffering.
-If you have sustained a hand injury caused by an accident in Georgia, contact our qualified hand injury lawyers at Rechtman & Spevak today.
+If you have sustained a hand injury caused by an accident in Georgia, contact our qualified hand personal injury lawyers at Rechtman & Spevak today.
 Our Atlanta law office has years of experience representing hand injury victims and victims of other personal injuries in Georgia.
 With the help of our skilled attorneys, victims of hand injuries in Atlanta, Marietta, and in other parts of Georgia can protect their legal rights and pursue financial compensation for their injuries and medical bills.